Utah Deaf History and Culture

 Author’s Note

-I would like to share a bit about my wonderful colleague, Julie Hesterman Smith.
-She is an incredible interpreter and is connected to the amazing Beth Ann Stewart Campbell through a family friend.
-We thought it would be fantastic to celebrate Beth Ann for her groundbreaking achievement as the first nationally certified interpreter from the Registry of Interpreters for the Deaf (RID) in both Utah and the United States back in 1965.
-This milestone is significant in the history of interpreting, making it a perfect way to honor her pioneering spirit!
+I want to highlight my colleague, Julie Hesterman Smith, and her connection to Beth Ann Stewart Campbell through a family friend.
+It is essential to celebrate Beth Ann for her groundbreaking achievement as the first nationally certified interpreter from the Registry of Interpreters for the Deaf (RID) in both Utah and the United States, a milestone she reached in 1965.
+This accomplishment marks a significant turning point in interpreting history and serves as a fitting tribute to her pioneering spirit.

-On August 8, 2014, UTRID had the pleasure of presenting Beth Ann with the Kim Maibaum Lifetime Achievement Award.
+On August 8, 2014, UTRID presented Beth Ann with the Kim Maibaum Lifetime Achievement Award.
 As a proud Utah native and a Child of Deaf Adults (CODA), she has made a lasting impact as the former director of the Utah Community Center for the Deaf.
-Both the Utah interpreting and Deaf communities have recognized her outstanding contributions, which is easy to understand!
-As a trailblazer, Beth Ann has opened many doors for future interpreters while positively shaping the Utah interpreting community.
-Her dedication is an inspiration to all of us!
+Both the Utah interpreting and Deaf communities recognize her outstanding contributions.
+Beth Ann has opened many doors for future interpreters and has positively shaped the Utah interpreting community.
+Her dedication inspires us all.

 Jodi Christel Becker